Not an American user?

-DescriptionA dictator took the control of a fortress on the island of Kuhn-Lin.
+DescriptionA dictator has taken control of a fortress on the island of Kuhn-Lin.

 The player's mission is to storm the island and recapture it.
 This takes place over the course of six different sequences.
 The first sequence is Aerial Reconnaissance, where the fleet must be moved directly past the enemy or into a hidden passage to trigger another, optional stage.
 In this Hidden Passage sequence, the player will have to maneuver around mines and torpedoes.
 Successfully completing it gives a surprise advantage in the following General Quarters sequence, where the player controls anti-aircraft guns shooting down enemy aircraft.